What to do in Phuket without spending?

 We wrote a page about ‘Phuket with a small budget’, but here we will list the places you can explore without spending a single Baht.
 Of course, some could argue that markets are not free, but they are colourful and interesting enough to visit without buying.
 And yes, you still need some kind of transportation to get around in some cases, so check the page about buses in Phuket, or rent a small motorbike.

 Yes spending the day at the beach is the most obvious free thing to do in Phuket, and you didn’t need anyone to tell you that, but did you know that Phuket has more than 40 beaches?
-If you rented a motorbike, going from beach to beach is a fantastic way to spend the day and take superb photos.
+If you rented a motorbike, going from beach to beach is a fantastic way to spend a day or even more and take unforgettable photos.

 The giant white marble of Phuket is free to visit and the majestic statue plus the panoramic view from up there is definitely worth the ride up the hill.
 The road to reach the top is nicely paved, and the trip is worth the ride.
 Just keep in mind that you shouldn’t wear too-short skirts or pants as this is a religious site.
 However, if you forget, you will be asked to wear a provided free sarong.